Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Psychtoolbox for Linux has been packaged by the NeuroDebian team and is available in the following repositories:

-Up to date, tracks most recent official PTB beta releases - recommended:
+Usually reasonably up to date, tracks most recent official PTB beta releases - recommended for most "bread and butter" use cases:

--   [NeuroDebian][neurodebian] ([Octave][nd-octave] or [Matlab][nd-matlab])
+- [NeuroDebian Psychtoolbox for GNU/Octave][nd-octave]
+- [NeuroDebian Psychtoolbox for Matlab][nd-matlab]

-NeuroDebian provides installation instructions on its website when you click on the links for Octave or Matlab above.
-At the end of NeuroDebian installation, run the script `PsychLinuxConfiguration` and follow the interactive instructions and questions.
+[NeuroDebian][neurodebian] provides installation instructions on its website when you click on the links for Octave or Matlab above.

+If you installed Matlab *before* installing Psychtoolbox for Matlab from NeuroDebian, the installation will ask you for the location of your Matlab installation, and if you want it to rename some Matlab libraries to fix compatibility issues caused by Matlab. **Answer YES to these questions, this is crucial!** Otherwise hardware accelerated graphics will likely not work with Matlab later on.

+If you installed Matlab *after* installing Psychtoolbox, *or after you have upgraded Matlab to a more recent version* **you must rerun this Matlab compatibility fixing script via:** ``sudo dpkg-reconfigure matlab-support``.

+At the end of a successfull NeuroDebian installation, run the script `PsychLinuxConfiguration` from within Matlab or Octave, and follow the interactive instructions and questions to optimize your Linux system for data collection.

-Usually somewhat outdated versions, GNU Octave only, no Matlab:
+Debian and Ubuntu also provide Psychtoolbox directly from their repositories, but these Psychtoolbox packages are usually **very outdated, often years behind** versions, and they support GNU Octave only, no Matlab:

 -   [Debian archive][debianrepo] (package `octave-psychtoolbox-3`)
 -   [Ubuntu archive][ubunturepo] (package [`octave-psychtoolbox-3`](apt:octave-psychtoolbox-3))

 _The packages in the main Debian and Ubuntu archives only ship with GNU Octave support, hence the package to install is_ **`octave-psychtoolbox-3`**.

-In general using the NeuroDebian repo above is more convenient and provides up to date packages for Octave and Matlab, but the distribution packages will do for a quick test drive, e.g., from within a Live system for quick compatibility testing.
+*In general using the NeuroDebian repo above is more convenient and provides more up to date packages for Octave and Matlab*, but the distribution packages will do for a quick test drive, e.g., from within a Live Linux system, booted from a USB flash drive, for quick compatibility testing.

+If you choose installation from the distribution directly, bypassing NeuroDebian, after package installation, run the script `PsychLinuxConfiguration` from within Octave once, and follow the interactive instructions and questions to optimize your Linux system for data collection.
+You may be able to do without this step for a quick basic test drive or maybe for pure student training without need for high timing precision or precise low-level control of your hardware and special equipment.

-The advantage of the above repositories is that third-party dependencies are automatically installed by the package manager.
+The advantage of all the above methods is that third-party dependencies are automatically installed by the package manager.

 ##### Subversion-based installation

-Alternatively, you can perform the regular installation via our [`DownloadPsychtoolbox.m`][installer] script.
+Alternatively, for the most complete and most recent version of Psychtoolbox, you can perform the regular installation via our [`DownloadPsychtoolbox.m`][installer] script.
 The following will install Psychtoolbox by checking out the Subversion repo to the specified local directory.

-  1. Skip this step and go directly to step 2 if you use Matlab R2014b or later.
+  1. If you are using Matlab R2014b or later, go to step 3.
+For older Matlab versions go to step 2.

+      If you are using GNU/Octave on a Debian or Ubuntu based system, execute this command in a terminal: ``sudo apt build-dep octave-psychtoolbox-3`` and then go to step 2.
+If you are using Octave on a different Linux distribution (unsupported by us, although it will probably work on many!) then you will need to track down and install various runtime dependencies manually.

-      Get the `subversion` package from your Linux distribution’s archive (i.e. `apt-get install subversion`, or `yum install subversion`, et al.).
+  2. Install the `subversion` package from your Linux distribution’s archive (e.g. `apt-get install subversion`, or `yum install subversion`, et al.).
+      If you are using Octave, go to step 4.
+For Matlab, continue to step 3.

+  3. On a Debian or Ubuntu based system, quit Matlab, and install the *matlab-support* package by typing ``sudo apt install matlab-support`` into a terminal window.
+      When it asks you for the location of your Matlab installation, **tell it**.
+      When it asks you if it should rename some Matlab libraries to fix Matlab compatibility issues, **answer YES, otherwise hardware accelerated graphics will likely not work later on!**

+      If the *matlab-support* package was already installed before you installed Matlab, or *after each update of Matlab*, run ``sudo dpkg-reconfigure matlab-support`` to rerun this fixup script, as described in the previous sentence, **othewise hardware accelerated graphics will likely stop to work!**

-  2. Start Octave or Matlab, `cd` into the folder that you saved the [`DownloadPsychtoolbox.m`][installer] script in, and run
+  4. Start your Octave or Matlab, `cd` into the folder that you saved the [`DownloadPsychtoolbox.m`][installer] script in, and run (replace /home/foo/toolbox/ by a folder of your choice!):

           >> DownloadPsychtoolbox('/home/foo/toolbox')

-However, Octave mex files from this download will only work out of the box with Octave 3.8, 4.0 or 4.2 on a fairly recent distribution like Ubuntu 16.04-LTS or better Ubuntu 18.04-LTS, as well as with Octave 5.2 on Ubuntu 20.04-LTS.
-All required dependencies like GStreamer-1.8+, libdc1394, etc. need to be manually installed in this case.
-It may work on Debian/Ubuntu based system to execute "sudo apt build-dep psychtoolbox-3" though to get your distribution to auto install required dependencies.
-Generally prefer the NeuroDebian installation instead if you are on Debian or Ubuntu flavors.
+However, Octave mex files from this Subversion download from us, should you choose Octave, will only work out of the box with Octave 4.2 on Ubuntu 18.04-LTS, and with Octave 5.2 on Ubuntu 20.04-LTS.
+All required dependencies like GStreamer-1.8+, libdc1394, libusb, libfreenect, etc. need to be manually installed in this case.
+It may work on Debian/Ubuntu based system to execute "sudo apt build-dep psychtoolbox-3" though to get your distribution to automatically install required dependencies.
+Generally prefer the NeuroDebian installation instead, if you are on Debian or Ubuntu flavors and don't need the absolutely latest functionality at the day of release.

 [Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.